Bearizona Drive-Through Animal Park in Williams, Arizona

 You may only have one opportunity in your life to see a white buffalo.
 Make it happen by visiting Bearizona Wildlife Park in Williams, Ariz., on Route 66 just 60 miles south of the Grand Canyon’s South Rim.
 Born in 2017, the white buffalo is named “Wonder.”
 But she is just one of about 250 North American animals, including bears and wolves, you’ll spot as you drive the park’s three-mile loop.

 “You can see the animals up-close that you normally couldn’t,” says Diana Roggenbuck of Bearizona.
 “We rescue about 50 percent of our animals and give them homes when they no longer can live in the wild.
 It’s about education and fun.”

-Afterwards, stroll Fort Bearizona Walking Area that includes a raptor program and barnyard petting zoo.
+Afterwards, stroll Fort Bearizona Walking Area that includes smaller animals, grizzly bears, jaguars and daily animal encounters.
 In the Canyonlands Restaurant, you’ll find canyon walls, ancient-looking ruins and soaring wood-carved eagles.

 “It’s an attraction on its own,” says Roggenbuck who adds there are great views of the jaguar enclosure from the restaurant.